Yanks playing better but need to change the narrative against Rays

 The Yankees aced their most recent test when they went 7-2 on their longest homestand of the season.

-After Monday’s off day, the Yankees will face their next, stiffer test: a three-game series at Tampa Bay to open their longest road trip of 2021, a three-city, 10-game sojourn through St. Petersburg, Florida; Baltimore, and Arlington, Texas.
+After a day off Monday, the Yankees will face their next, stiffer test: a three-game series at Tampa Bay to open their longest road trip of 2021, a three-city, 10-game sojourn through St. Petersburg, Baltimore and Arlington.

 It’s not just the prospect of sleeping in hotel beds for that long that has the Yankees’ attention.
 It’s the chance to get back at the Rays for winning five of six against them already this season, including a three-game sweep at Yankee Stadium last month, and for basically owning them over the past season-plus.